All Episodes

 So Fast Eddie thinks he's in safe companies with the Washington Post, and he makes the mistake of uttering the truth.

-When it from his perspective now, I'm not talking about an undeniable universal truth.
+When it, from his perspective now, I'm not talking about an undeniable universal truth.

-And therefore, people, these ugly women are going to be righteously indignant over the way Trump talks to these women and talks about them.
+When Ed Rendell said there are probably more ugly women in America than attractive women, and therefore people, these ugly women are going to be righteously indignant over the way Trump talks to these women and talks about them.

-And Fast Eddie was feeling safe and confident in pointing out what he believes that this army of ugly women is going to side with the Democrat Party.
+And Fast Eddie was feeling safe and confident in pointing out what he believes, that this army of ugly women is going to side with the Democrat Party.

 Why does Fast Eddie think that?